homeworkc/lazycast/README.md

 sudo reboot
 ```
 ## Usage
 Make sure there is no p2p interface that has already been created.
-(If that is not the case, run ``./removep2p`` or simply reboot.)
+(If this is not the case, run ``./removep2p`` or simply reboot.)
 Run ``./mice.py``.
 Make sure the targeted source is on the same network as the Pi.
 Use the "Connect" tab in Windows 10 and try to connect to <the hostname of Pi> (e.g., raspberrypi).
-Windows may try to connect using the traditional method first and therefore may be asking for PIN.
+Windows may try to connect using the traditional method first and therefore may ask for PIN.
 In that case, simply cancel the connection process and try again.
 Since no encryption is implemented at the moment, the prompt for PIN should not appear using MICE.
 Since some of the message exchanges have not been implemented, instead of its hostname, sometimes the Pi will appear as "Device".

 # Others